tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-2-0---mathswe-legal-2024-04-09/index.md

 }
 ```

+Moreover, since `CookieConsentPref` is part of the response and banner model,
+they must update the `analytical` field name to function.

 The new response simplifies the original `CookieConsent` with all the record
 data, which is unnecessary for the client.